jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-12-27-iot-bigdata-mongodb-deployment-kubernetes-part3.markdown

 {% include mongo/k8s/examples/sharding/bootstrap-mongo.yaml %}
 {% endhighlight %}

-After the successful deployment of the statefulset above, the next step is to [set up the replica set]({% post_url 2020-11-05-iot-bigdata-mongodb-deployment-kubernetes-part1 %}#configuring-the-mongodb-replica-set).
-Once the Replica Set has been set up, the cluster users as per the DNs already defined when certificates were generated have to be created (from the mongo client command line console) as follows:
+After the successful deployment of the statefulset above, the next step is to [set up the replica set]({% post_url 2020-11-05-iot-bigdata-mongodb-deployment-kubernetes-part1 %}#configuring-the-mongodb-replica-set) using this [script](https://github.com/jmcanterafonseca/jmcanterafonseca.github.io/blob/master/_includes/mongo/k8s/examples/sharding/configure-replicaset.js).
+Once the Replica Set has been set up, the cluster users as per the DNs already defined when certificates were generated have to be created (from the mongo client console) as follows:

 {% highlight javascript %}
 {% include mongo/k8s/examples/sharding/add-users.js %}